 If a custodial spouse is waiving the right to the dependency exemption for a child, it’s done on Form 8332.
 This can be done on an annual basis or one time to cover future years.
 Where the waiving spouse will be receiving support payments from the other spouse, the waiving spouse often prefers the annual approach so he or she can refuse to grant the waiver if support payments are late or have been missed.

-When property is split up in connection with a divorce, there are usually no immediate tax consequences.
-Thus, property transferred between the spouses won't result in taxable gain or loss to the transferring spouse.
+When it comes to divorce in Florida, when property is split up, there are usually no immediate tax consequences.
+Thus, property transferred between the spouses won’t result in taxable gain or loss to the transferring spouse.
 Instead, the receiving spouse takes the same basis (cost) in the property that the transferring spouse had.
 (The receiving spouse may have to pay tax later, however, when the recipient spouse sells the property.
-For example, if a spouse receives a $300,000 vacation home, but the transferring spouse's basis was only $150,000, the recipient spouse will have a taxable gain if he or she later sells the house for more than $150,000, unless the spouse qualifies to exclude part or all of the gain by first making the house his or her principal residence).
-This "nonrecognition rule" also applies to certain transfers, incident to divorce, to a spouse or former spouse, of so-called nonstatutory stock options and/or rights to nonqualified deferred compensation that an individual has received as compensation for employment and that haven't yet been recognized for income tax purposes.
+For example, if a spouse receives a $300,000 vacation home, but the transferring spouse’s basis was only $150,000, the recipient spouse will have a taxable gain if he or she later sells the house for more than $150,000, unless the spouse qualifies to exclude part or all of the gain by first making the house his or her principal residence).
+This “nonrecognition rule” also applies to certain transfers, incident to divorce, to a spouse or former spouse, of so-called non-statutory stock options and/or rights to non-qualified deferred compensation that an individual has received as compensation for employment and that haven’t yet been recognized for income tax purposes.
 Moreover, the transferee spouse or former spouse, rather than the transferor, is taxed on the income attributable to these transferred options or deferred compensation rights.